 Small Business Loans

-In 2019, more than $644 billion in small businesses loans (less than $1 million loans) remained outstanding.
+More than $644 billion in small businesses loans (less than $1 million loans) remain outstanding.
 As you can see, many small businesses rely on debt as a method to finance business operations and growth.

 The benefit of taking on debt in the form of business loans is that you do not give up any equity ownership of the business and only pay your agreed upon interest rate.
 Another benefit of lenders versus traditional investors is that they remain hands-off and let you operate your business as long as the debt is being serviced.